-Fifty years after my golfing friend, Jerry Warren, set the NCAA scoring record for kickers his competitive streak drove him to golf Moe’s Way!
+Fifty years after my golfing friend, Jerry Warren, set the NCAA scoring record for kickers his competitive streak drove him to golf Moe’s Way.

-Last week, he shot his career best 67 during our Saturday morning skins game.
+Last week, he shot his career-best 67 during our Saturday morning skins game.

-He told me later that the feeling he had making birdies on 14, 15, 16 and 17 as his body began to tingle in a way he only experienced once before in sports—the day he booted the NCAA record breaking field goal for North Carolina State against ACC rival Clemson.
+He told me later that the feeling he had making birdies on 14,15,16 and 17 as his body began to tingle in a way he only experienced once before in sports—the day he booted the NCAA record-breaking field goal for North Carolina State against ACC rival Clemson.

-I got his exciting Moe’s way personal best story a week later, having missed that skins game by lollygagging around Myrtle Beach surf that Saturday morning in an annual anniversary toe dip.
+I got his exciting Moe’s way personal best story a week later, having missed that skins game by lollygagging around Myrtle Beach surf that Saturday morning in an anniversary toe dip.

-We’re often teamed together, so my pride in his accomplishment would have been heightened as an eyewitness.
+We’re often teamed together, so my pride in his accomplishment would have been heightened as my eyewitness.
 Why?
 ‘Cuz about a year ago, I guess Jerry got tired of watching me plunk it down the middle and asked about Moe’s way.